 Mineral Point Road / Midvale Blvd

-Traffic control will remain in the stage 3 configuration until Sunday night
+Traffic control will remain in the stage 4 for about another week and a half

 Local traffic is allowed to use the west side of Midvale Blvd to access their homes

-Traffic on Mineral Point Road will be shifted to the north side of the road
+Traffic on Mineral Point Road is shifted to the north side of the road

 As always, left turns are not allowed at the intersection from any direction

 Madison PD has been on site enforcing the “No Left Turns”

 The sidewalk within the work zone on the south side of Mineral Point Rd and the west side of Midvale Blvd is closed.
 Pedestrians should cross to the other side of the street at the nearest intersection.